 The highlight of the year will no doubt be the annual ‘Test Match Weekend’ on Friday 27th September and Saturday 28th September for the Bledisloe Cup: New Zealand vs Australia.

-Friday 27 September - Test Dinner with David Campese AM at O’Shea Performing Arts Centre, St Patricks College.
-Includes a buffet dinner and refreshments (4 tickets per member).
+Wallabies legend David Campese AM has been announced be the guest speaker for the dinner at O’Shea Performing Arts Centre, St Patricks College.
+Tickets include a buffet dinner and refreshments (4 tickets per member).

 Not a member of the Shamrock Club?
 You can still join - or purchase tickets for the dinner only ($130 per person for the Test Match Dinner).
 Email msprugby@xtra.co.nz if you're interested.